Helpful College Programs

 - Federal PELL Grants–Free Application for Federal Student Aid (FAFSA) www.fafsa.ed.gov.

-Federal Pell Grant Program provides direct federal grants to undergraduate students who required financial assistance to meet educational expenses.
-The non-repayable awards are available to eligible students attending approved colleges and universities, vocational-technical schools, hospital schools of nursing, and other approved postsecondary educational institutions.
+Federal Pell Grant Program provides direct federal grants to undergraduate students who require financial assistance to meet educational expenses.
+The non-repayable awards are available to eligible students attending approved colleges and universities, vocational-technical schools, hospital schools of nursing, and other approved post-secondary educational institutions.

 - Rehabilitation Services–The Division of Rehabilitation Services (DRS) is available in every state.
-It is a program of state government helping those who are disabled to achieve a lifestyle of independence and integration within the workplace, the family, and the local community.
+It is a program of state government helping those who are disabled to find employment.
 Funding is provided by State and Federal funds.
 Eligibility includes a physical or mental disability that would keep a person from obtaining suitable employment, or achieving a lifestyle of independence and dignity.
-Disability also includes those who struggle with learning disabilities.
+The agency pays for college tuition and related costs for people who qualify under the program.